-My Hallam story is one of frequent change and evolution; one where I have learned new skills, evolved with the changes of the marketplace, and I have tried to keep up with changes in technology.
+My Hallam story is one of frequent changes; one where I have learned new skills, evolved with the changes of the marketplace, and I have tried to keep up with the rapid changes in technology.

 I started my career with Hallam in January 1996 as a DI Water Technician.
-I worked solely at IBM for two years on a major DI Water System upgrade.
-In 1998 I made the change to Controls Specialist in the Controls System Integration group and continued to work primarily at IBM.
-At this time I also began working on databases and started taking courses at Champlain College in computer programming.
+At this time, I also began working on databases and started taking courses at Champlain College in computer programming.

-In the spring of 2000 I transferred to work for what became the Hallam Software division, working mainly on application development.
-This division ceased to exist by the end of 2002, and I went back to the Controls Systems Integration Group, led by Ray Racine at that time.
-Here I worked mainly in SCADA and database projects.
+In the spring of 2000, I transferred to what became the Hallam Software division, working on application development.
+Unfortunately, this division ceased to exist by the end of 2002.
+Luckily, I was welcomed back to the Controls Systems Integration Group, led at the time, by my mentor Ray Racine.

-In my free time you will find me enjoying the outdoors, cycling, hiking, kayaking and tenting; often in the beautiful Lakes Region of northern Maine.
+In my off-work time, you will find me enjoying the outdoors, gardening, hiking, and kayaking; or working on my new cabin in the beautiful Lakes Region of northwest Maine.